Modest Mouse: Strangers to Ourselves, The Golden Casket and Jeremiah Green's death: 2015–2022

-Good News–era reunion and future: 2023–present
+Continued touring and An Eraser and a Maze: 2023–present

 In mid-2023, they opened several shows for Weezer during their Indie Rock Road Trip tour.
 The band co-headlined a North American tour with the Pixies in the Summer of 2024.

-In April 2024, Brock announced that he was planning on reuniting the band's 2004 line-up which recorded Good News for People Who Love Bad News for a tour in celebration of the record.

-The band co-headlined with The Flaming Lips for an "It's Summertime" tour in August and September of 2025.
+In April 2024, Brock announced that he was planning on reuniting the band's 2004 line-up which recorded Good News for People Who Love Bad News for a tour in celebration of the record, which resulted in former drummer Benjamin Weikel briefly returning to the band in 2024.
+The other band members from that era – Eric Judy, Dann Gallucci and Tom Peloso – did not rejoin the band for the tour.
+In August and September 2025, the band co-headlined the "It's Summertime" tour with the Flaming Lips.

+In March 2026, the band released their first single since 2021, titled "Look How Far...".
+A month later, in April 2026, the band announced fall tour dates and their eighth studio album An Eraser and a Maze, which was released on June 5, 2026.
+A second single, "Picking Dragons' Pockets", was also released to coincide with the announcement.
+The album is the band's first to feature new members Simon O'Connor (guitar), Damon Cox (drums) and Keith Karman (keyboards).

+The same year, Isaac Brock revealed in an interview with Paste that The Golden Caskets companion EP had been expanded to an album-length project titled Shadows in the Shade, with a tentative release date of 2027.
+In addition to Marr's feature on "Rivers of Rivers", it now features posthumous contributions from Jeremiah Green and Rob Laakso, the latter including a Songs: Ohia cover.

 Musical style and lyrics

 Modest Mouse's music has been described as indie rock, alternative rock, post punk revival, punk rock, synthpop and emo.
 Marcy Donelson of AllMusic called Modest Mouse's sound "a volatile mix of punk-inspired rawness and simmering atmosphere" showing tendencies of "light-hearted pop".
 The band's early releases were said to be a mix of emo, post-rock, folk and progressive music.
 The early releases were also noted for their abrasiveness and sense of experimentation.
 Jim Alexander of NME wrote in a contemporary review of The Lonesome Crowded West: "Modest Mouse are the sound of the Pacific Northwest - this is music as rugged as the area it comes from."
 The band's later output contained pop sensibilities.